Tanque40/nvim/README.md

 # Neovim Config

-All my config for neovim
+All my config for neovim based on 0 to LSP video from ThePrimeagen

 ## Installation